Efreak/reddit-book-linker/README.md

 1. Convince reddit to stop using X-Frame-Options so I can redirect all visits through [nyanit](http://www.nyanit.com).
 0. Boom! (???)
 69. Add a button to linkify when you make a selection.
-69. Add /f links to bypass ISBNdb entirely and search for things that aren't books (like genres, authors, etc).
+69. ~~Add /f links to bypass ISBNdb entirely and search for things that aren't books (like genres, authors, etc).~~
 69. Learn how to count properly?
+69. ~~Flair converter~~
+69. identify book subreddits so this doesn't interfere elsewhere.
+70. Fix licensing.
+Source includes some borrowed code, cannot be released WTFPL.

 License: This script is licensed under the WTFPL.